DIWIFT: Discovering Instance-wise Influential Features for Tabular Data: Preliminaries

 \subsection{Definition of Influence Function}

-How to measure the influence of a feature on model performance is the key question in feature selection.
-In this paper, we utilize the influence function (IF) to handle it.
+How to measure the influence of a feature on model performance is the key question in feature selection, for which we utilize the influence function (IF).
+We first briefly introduce the definition of the feature-level influence function.
+If a training instance $z_i$ is perturbed to $z_i'=(\bm{x_i}+\delta_i,y_i)$, the influence of the perturbation on the loss at a validation instance $z_j$ has a closed-form expression~\cite{koh2017understanding}: